ndykman/CSharp-katas/ExerciseOne/readme.md

 # Exercise One:

 Welcome.
-Today, we pondering winning or losing streaks.
+Today, we are pondering winning or losing streaks.

-A streak is the longer set of consecutive wins or losses (as a common example) for a given period.
+A streak is the longest set of consecutive wins or losses (as a common example) for a given period.

-The goal is to write a method that returns the length of the longest streak, winning or losing given a team record of wins and losses.
+The goal is to write a method that returns the length of the longest streak given a record.

-A team record is will be an array of booleans.
+A record will be an array of booleans.
 An example:

 [0,1,1,0]